• Skip to primary navigation

 With over 600 thousand acres of land, Kenai Fjords are everything you would think of when imagining Alaska.
 There are glaciers, expansive spots of greenery, rocks rinsed by the ice water, and, of course, fjords.

-Get on the cruise trip to admire the landscapes from the best point of view, and if you prefer walking, there is an 8-mile hiking trail!
+Alaska cruises allow you to admire the landscapes from the best point of view, and if you prefer walking, there is an 8-mile hiking trail!

 Inside Passage